Healing from domestic violence

 Therapy to heal from Domestic Violence

 No one enters a relationship expecting abuse.
 If you feel anxious, sad, on edge, or even frustrated, you're not alone.
-These feelings are common after experiencing harm in a relationship.
+Many survivors share these emotions, and healing is possible.

 domestic violence resources